Welcome to PYPteachingtools.com

 What Is An Inquiry Cycle in the IB PYP ?

 If you're new to inquiry based learning or the IB PYP, you may very well be asking yourself what exactly is an inquiry cycle?
-Well, basically it is a marvellous journey that you take alongside your students, allowing a common language into exploration.
-Let's dive in and unpack it together.
+Well, basically it is a marvellous journey that you take alongside your students, allowing a common language into exploration.😊 Let's dive in and unpack it together.

 Concept-based inquiry is at the heart of the IB PYP pedagogy and the process of inquiry is often modelled as a linear cycle.
 There are many correct inquiry cycles out there and it doesn't matter which one you prefer to follow or adapt since the process of learning is what's most important for your students.
 It provides a powerful framework for cultivating curiosity in our classrooms.
 When we talk about inquiry, we’re talking about active learning; empowering our students to BE thinkers, questioners, explorers, communicators.
-However, PYP schools are probably most familiar with Kath Murdoch’s inquiry cycle
+However, PYP schools are probably most familiar with Kath Murdoch’s inquiry cycle.

-In today's post, we’ll explore the fundamental...
+In today's post, we’ll explore the fundamental stages of the process of inquiry and I'll o...

 Continue Reading